ahoymarcus/nextjs-myjs-tech-blog/articles/front-end-architectures-2022-03-05.md

 - **Re-engaging with users**: meaning that through the use of system notifications and push messages, there are more engagement with the users and better conversion rates.

+According to MDN there are two basic approaches to rendering a website and to build a PWA, each one of them with its own advantages and disadvantages.
+Finally, there is third approach, one that promises more performance, but that it is more complex nevertheless:

+1. Server-Side rendering (SSR): quick first load, but slower nafigation.
+2. Client-Side Rendering (CSR): slower initial load, but it is fast on navigation.
+3. The Streams API: this one is a different approach, that is faster, but also more complex to achieve.

 **MDN Instructive PWA Example**:
 - [The MDN online app](https://mdn.github.io/pwa-examples/js13kpwa/)
 - [Code at Github](https://github.com/mdn/pwa-examples/tree/master/js13kpwa)

 ![progressive-web-app-example-from-mdn](/images/articles/web-development/progressive-web-app-example-from-mdn.png)

-**The Architecture of a PWA**

-According to MDN there are two main approaches to rendering a website, and PWAs can be build with each of them.
-Also, each of them have its advantages and disadvantages.

-1. Server-Side rendering (SSR): quick first load, but slower nafigation.
-2. Client-Side Rendering (CSR): slower initial load, but it is fast on navigation.
-3. The Streams API: this one is a different approach, that is faster, but also more complex to achieve.

 #### The SPA Architecture